-- 2.11 The GMCA operates seventeen automatic monitoring stations within its area, one of which (Wigan Centre an urban background site) is located in Wigan and three located in Salford.
-However, the (Wigan Centre) site is located approximately 13 km west of the Allocation Site and is unlikely to be representative of the local air quality in the study area.
-The closest automatic monitor to the Allocation Site is a roadside station located approximately 2.4 km to southeast, which monitors concentrations adjacent to the M60. - 2.12 Wigan Council and Salford City Council also operates a number of nitrogen dioxide monitoring sites using diffusion tubes prepared and analysed by Staffordshire Scientifics Services (using the

-20% TEA in water method), eleven of which are located near to the Allocation Site.
+2.10 The GMCA operates seventeen automatic monitoring stations within its area, one of which (Wigan Centre an urban background site) is located in Wigan.
+However, the (Wigan Centre) site is located approximately 8.3 km west of the Allocation Site and is unlikely to be representative of the local air quality in the study area.
+Wigan Council also operates a number of nitrogen dioxide monitoring sites using diffusion tubes prepared and analysed by Staffordshire Scientifics Services (using the 20% TEA in water method), five of which are located within 2.5 km of the Allocation Site.
 Results for the years 2012 to 2017 are summarised in Table 1 and the monitoring locations are shown in Figure 3.

-Table 1: Summary of Nitrogen Dioxide (NO2) Monitoring (2012-2017) a
+Table 1: Summary of Nitrogen Dioxide (NO2) Monitoring (2011-2017) a to 2017 data have been taken from the Clean Air Greater Manchester website (Greater Manchester Combined Authority and Transport for Greater Manchester, 2019).